annhanlon/essays/dh2023/README.md

 # DH Test Essay

-We'll use today's workshop to demonstrate some simple steps to create a visual essay using the Juncture tool.
+We'll use today's workshop to demonstrate some simple steps to create a visual essay using the Juncture tools.

 ## Milwaukee Polonia